Kate Adie: Television

 In Libya, she met leader Colonel Muammar Gaddafi.
 She was also shot by a drunk and irate Libyan army commander after refusing, as a journalist, to act as an intermediary between the British and Libyan governments; the bullet, fired at point-blank range, nicked her collar bone but she did not suffer permanent harm.

 While she was in Yugoslavia, her leg was injured in Bosnia and she met Bosnian Serb leader Radovan Karadžić.

 A newspaper cartoon features two soldiers, one with a tattered flag "To Iraq" on the barrel of his machine gun, and the caption: "We can't start yet...
 Kate Adie isn't here."
 Her insistence upon being on the spot elicited the wry adage that "a good decision is getting on a plane at an airport where Kate Adie is getting off".

 In 2003, Adie retired from the BBC, where she had been Chief News Correspondent.
 She subsequently worked as a freelance journalist, where among other work she gives regular reports on Radio New Zealand, as a public speaker, as well as participating in many of the 500 iPlayer episodes of From Our Own Correspondent on BBC Radio 4.
 She hosted two five-part series of Found, a Leopard Films production for BBC One, in 2005 and 2006.
 The series considered the life experiences of adults affected by adoption and what it must be like to start one's life as a foundling.

 In 2017, she was one of the speakers at the Gibraltar International Literary Festival.

 After being appointed a Commander of the Order of the British Empire (CBE) in the 2018 Birthday Honours, Adie warned the public that journalism was under attack:

-We seem to be living through a time where there are threats to journalists everywhere, whether it's repression or censorship, and it's hugely important to recognise that the intention of journalism is to tell it as it is and we need to do that more than ever now.
+We seem to be living through a time where [sic] there are threats to journalists everywhere, whether it's repression or censorship, and it's hugely important to recognise that the intention of journalism is to tell it as it is and we need to do that more than ever now.

 Adie was appointed Chancellor of Bournemouth University on 7 January 2019, succeeding Baron Phillips of Worth Matravers.
 In her address, she warned postgraduate journalism students that confirming information and verifying news sources was critical in the current climate of fake news.
 She stressed the importance of personally verifying news sources.
 "Getting your person there is an absolutely standard lesson... news is not news without verification. ...If you only have the station cat to send, send them!".